-(3) Public Participation
+(3) Public Comment

-- (a) For legislative public hearings, public comments shall be heard.
+Public comments shall be heard.
 Any person other than the applicant or the applicant's representatives may be permitted to speak in accordance with the advisory or decision-making body's rules of procedure, or at their discretion, as appropriate, in support of or in opposition to the application.
-At the discretion of the person chairing the body conducting the hearing, such person may be granted additional time to speak when it is justified. - (b) For evidentiary hearings, a party with standing or a non-party witness may present testimony in accordance with Section 2.3.8.C.I.
-Opportunity to Present Testimony and Evidence.
+At the discretion of the person chairing the body conducting the hearing, such person may be granted additional time to speak when it is justified.